stelligent/cloudpatrol_gem/README.md

 This gem lets you establish and automatically enforce team policies for your Amazon Web Services account through a Command Line Interface (CLI).

 While Ruby can be installed on many operating systems, we've included detailed instructions for installing on Ubuntu 12.04 LTS.
+With minor alterations, you can run these instructions for other operating systems.
 ## Configuration of Linux Instance

 You'll need to first download and install Ubuntu 12.04 LTS.
 To do this, go to [Ubuntu](http://releases.ubuntu.com/precise/).